 Obtaining a commercial driver's license (CDL) in Vermont requires passage of a skills and knowledge test based upon the type of commercial motor vehicles (CMV) being driven.
 Federal law requires that CDL drivers crossing state lines must be 21 years of age.
 States may set different age limits for commercial drivers that operate solely within the state.
-You can learn more about Vermont’s CDL license requirement in the Vermont CDL Manual.
+You can learn more about Vermont’s CDL license requirements in the Vermont CDL manual.

 Vermont follows federal guidelines that provide for three classifications of CMVs as described below.
 (Learn more about the Federal Commercial Driver’s License Program (CDL/CDLIS).)
 CDLs are regulated nationwide under the Motor Carrier Safety Improvement Act of 1999.
 That law was modified by the Patriot Act, effective 2005, which provided that out-of-state transfers of CDLs were subject to certain security measures particularly in regard to transportation of hazardous materials.

 Testing and Fees.
 The fees and qualifying information for a commercial drivers license in Vermont are shown here.

 Vermont drivers can lose their CDL license on a temporary or permanent basis.
 The degree of loss depends on whether the violation is characterized as major (which always results in some form of disqualification) or serious (which cumulatively result in disqualification) or otherwise.
 Below we set out the standards.
 Note: Using a CMV or non CMV in the commission of a felony involving manufacturing, distributing, or dispensing a controlled substance will result in a disqualification for life, without the possibility of reinstatement.